akikoo/one-web-boilerplate/README.md

 ## Ant build process

-### To build your project, do the following (assuming you've set up the build, as
+### To build your project, do the following

-explained under Build configuration):
+This assumes you've set up the build, as explained in Build configuration.

 1. Open terminal and go to /path_to_your_project/build
 2. Run ant -buildfile build.xml